 Our commitment to providing credentialing solutions and resources leads us to explore opportunities in new and emerging technologies.
 While our history has given us a strong foundation, our vision is guided by a desire to partner with the CTE community to improve America’s workforce.
 We have no doubt our mission to build competent workforces through creative learning solutions will take us to some new and exciting places.
 We invite you to join our community as we explore new solutions, curate relevant resources, and provide thought leadership in the field we helped pioneer.

 In 1966, representatives from twenty-three states met to discuss the challenge of certifying non-degreed teachers in vocational education fields.
 The solution was to coordinate a national third-party effort to develop valid and reliable occupational competency examinations, provide field testing, facilitate continuous revisions, and prepare the needed comparative, qualitative data reporting.
 This solution was funded through a grant from the U.S. Commissioner of Education through the Bureau of Research.
 In 1969, the National Occupational Competency Testing Institute was established as a permanent organization to serve a Consortium of States, including legal incorporation with a Constitution, By-Laws, and Operating Policies.
 Since these early days, NOCTI has functioned as a non-for-profit consortium representing each of the fifty states and the U.S. territories and is governed by a prestigious Board of Trustees.
 This group of individuals reinforces NOCTI’s expertise in, and commitment to, improving America’s workforce.

 Board of Trustees

 The NOCTI Board of Trustees develops policies and guidelines for the planning and administration of the company and is accountable for the overall program, services, and budget of NOCTI.
-The permanent organization of the board consists of eleven members and three advisors representing NOCTI’s current customer base.
+The permanent organization of the board consists of eleven members and four advisors representing NOCTI’s current customer base.

 Mary Jo Self